-I throw away 90% of the postcards I receive.
+In my years as art director, I threw away 90% of the postcards I received.

-That statement may come across as hypocritical.
-I routinely list postcards as one of the ways in which I find illustrators.
+That statement may come across as odd.
 Professors, agents, editors, and other art directors & illustrators say it’s imperative to send postcards.
 You may have taken that advice.
 You may have spent good money on hundreds of cards.
-And now, an art director of one of the largest collections of imprints says he throws almost all of them away.
+And now, a former art director of one of the largest collections of imprints says he threw almost all of them away.

 I’m not going to pretend to know the history of the artist mailer.
 I will say, however, that illustrators have been sending them since at least the middle 1800’s.
 Beatrix Potter would send dummies and small watercolors to publishers—most of whom rejected her early on (I write about rejections in the post on Agents).
 It’s entirely plausible that upon rejecting Beatrix Potter, some of her mailers were thrown away; at least those that weren’t sent back to her with a note saying, “People do not want frogs now” (True story).